 - Someone is burnt alive.

 Beautiful Prison is a genre-bending and weird little movie.
 We have dark domestic drama meets comedy horror.
-The movie can't be faulted for trying to throw so many wild ideas at the viewer.
+The film can't be faulted for trying to throw so many wild ideas at the viewer.
 While not always successful in its approach, the filmmaker, writers, and cast deserve a hand for at least trying something a little different.
+You can't fault a movie for trying to be original.
 The movie also contains a rather clever reveal that warrants this movie a watch.

 Monday, July 25, 2016